BranislavBeno/Book-Library-Service/README.md

 [![coverage report](https://gitlab.com/brano.beno/library-for-nextit/badges/master/coverage.svg)](https://gitlab.com/brano.beno/library-for-nextit/-/commits/master)

 # Simple web application for book library service
-It is a web server and REST API server at once.
 This application allows to provide usual actions with book library, such as:
 - view paginated all books (highlighted whether are borrowed or available)
 - view paginated only available books